Howquez/say-it-out-loud/analyses/pre-registered/analyses.md

 | I don’t even nine euros    |
 |                            |

+The quality of the transcription is rather bad, but good enough as each of the numbers contained are correct.
+To listen to the corresponding audio files, you have to browse to `../../data/wav/`.
+The original text of the first three entries were *I transfer \[1, 3, 6\] point(s)*.
+The last two entries should read *I donate \[7, 9\] points*.

 ## Detection

 To extract the quantities described in the `speech` vector, one can use